alelievr/Modern-Rendering-Introduction/docs/_articles/AABBIntersection.md

     float3 q = abs(p) - b;

     // Calculate the signed distance:
-    // - The length of the positive offset (outside distance)
+    // - The length of the positive part of q (outside distance)
     // - Add the inside (negative) distance for points inside the box return length(max(q, 0.0)) + min(max(q.x, max(q.y, q.z)), 0.0);
 }
 ```

+This algorithm leverages a smart use of symetry through the abs instruction and separate the computation in an outside and inside distance.
+The details are explained in [The SDF of a Box](https://www.youtube.com/watch?v=62-pRVZuS5c) video.

 ## OBB